Morwenn/cpp-sort/docs/Sorter-facade.md

 To write a full-fledged sorter, implementers have to implement what we call the *unified sorting interface*: a variety of `operator()` overloads with a rather high redundancy factor.
-To make the task simpler, **cpp-sort** provides `sorter_facade`, a wrapper class template which wraps a user-provided *sorter implementation* with a minimal interface and generates most of the boilerplate for the required operations:
+To make the task simpler, **cpp-sort** provides `sorter_facade`, a class template which wraps a user-provided *sorter implementation* with a minimal interface and generates most of the boilerplate for the required operations:

 ```cpp
 struct frob_sorter_impl